Atkinson County DUI Court Process

 3. Trial (If No Plea Deal)

-- Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of your peers decides your guilt or innocence.
-Alternatively, you can opt for a bench trial, where the judge makes the decision.
-Jury trials are generally more complex and time-consuming.
+- Jury vs. Bench Trial: You have the right to choose between a jury trial (where a panel of citizens decides your guilt or innocence) and a bench trial (where the judge makes the decision).

-- Common Defenses: Common DUI defenses include challenging the accuracy of the breathalyzer or blood test, questioning the legality of the traffic stop, arguing that you weren't actually driving, or presenting evidence that you weren't impaired.
+- Common Defenses: Common DUI defenses include challenging the accuracy of the breathalyzer test, questioning the legality of the traffic stop, and arguing that you were not impaired.

 First Offense